MrBruz/openheimer/README.md

 Open source re-creation of the copenheimer project.

-**Stage 1: Mostly complete - Make a extremely fast minecraft server scanner that does the handshakes**
+**Stage 1: Completed! - Make a extremely fast minecraft server scanner that does the handshakes**

 **Stage 2: Research started - Pump json output into postgres db**